linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/Exotic Options.md

 ---
 tags:
+- american
+- barrier
 - barrier_options
+- binomial
+- black-scholes
 - black_scholes
+- bond
+- brownian
+- call
+- defi
+- dividend-yield
+- european
+- exotic
 - exotic_options
+- fixed-income
+- gbm
+- greeks
+- interest-rate
+- ito
+- monte-carlo
+- option
 - option_pricing
 - path_dependent
+- pde
+- put
+- risk-free-rate
+- sde
+- stochastic
+- stock
+- transaction-cost
 aliases:
 - Barrier Option Pricing
 - Knock-in Options
 - Knock-out Options
 key_concepts:
 - Advantages for buyer/writer
+- American options valuation
 - Analytical pricing solution
+- Backward induction algorithm
 - Barrier option properties
+- Binomial option pricing model
 - Continuous vs discrete monitoring
+- Convergence to Black-Scholes
+- Cox-Ross-Rubinstein framework
+- Delta risk management
+- Derivative securities
+- Dynamic hedging strategies
+- Financial risk management
+- Gamma effects on options
+- Lattice methods for derivatives
+- Multi-period binomial tree
 - Option valuation techniques
+- Options Greeks measurement
+- Portfolio optimization
+- Portfolio risk hedging
+- Quantitative financial analysis
+- Rho interest rate sensitivity
+- Risk assessment and mitigation
+- Risk-neutral probability
+- Theta time decay
+- Vega volatility sensitivity
 ---

 # [](../7.%20Black%20Scholes%20Model.md#2%20The%20Volatility%20Surface | Exotic%20Options)
 ## [](../7.%20Black%20Scholes%20Model.md#2%20The%20Volatility%20Surface | Exotic%20Options):  Pricing Path-Dependent single Barrier Option contracts
 # Abstract
 This paper discusses the basic properties of barrier options and an analytical solution  for pricing such contracts.
 The significance of monitoring is considered, for example  the difference between continuous monitoring and discrete monitoring.
 Pitfalls  arising from a naïve application of standard option valuation techniques to barrier  options are pointed out.
 We also discuss the practical issues related to barrier options,  such as the advantages they provide to the buyer as well as to the writer, and consider  practical issues behind valuation.

 Key words and phrases: Barrier Options, Knock-out Options, Knock-in Options,  Rebate, Path-dependant Payoff, Black & Scholes, restricted density, Reflection  Principal.
 # 1. Introduction
 Barrier options are a class of exotic options which were first priced by Merton  (1973).
 The most common approaches used to price these type of derivatives are the  expectations methods and the differential equation methods.
 The expectations  method has been worked out in detail by Rubinstein and Reiner (1991) and also Rich  (1994).
 The expectations pricing method requires the determination of the riskneutral densities of the underlying price as it breaches the barrier from above and  below.
 If rebates apply then the first exit time densities through the barrier are also  required.
 Barrier option prices are then obtained, in the usual way, by integrating the  discounted barrier option pay-off function over the calculated densities.
 It is  considered difficult to work out these densities when using the expectation approach,  it is however remarkable that closed form solutions for all types of barrier options are  in fact obtained.

 A brief discussion of the differential equation method can be found in Wilmott  (1993).
 The basic idea of this approach is that all barrier options satisfy the BlackScholes partial differential equation but with different domains, expiry conditions  and boundary conditions.
 In principal, these partial differential equations (PDE's) can  be transformed to the diffusion equation and solved.
 Once again the analysis is  complex and also requires the evaluation of integrals, but the same closed form  solutions are obtained.
 The solution from the PDE method is of course related to the  solutions from the expectation approach.
 Ritchken (1995) has investigated  computational aspects of barrier option pricing using binomial and trinomial lattice.